 As demand for testing and the number of private providers of testing continues to grow, the need for the public to have confidence in the testing remains as important as ever.
 Recognising the time it takes to establish a reliable testing service and gain accreditation, UKAS has agreed to provide some preliminary assessment that can be used to provide information about the competence of these testing services that are being established, through necessity, at pace.

 UKAS has been working with the Department for Health and Social Care (DHSC) to develop a three stage UKAS accreditation process for private providers of COVID-19 testing.
-This scheme will be used for ‘Testing to Release for International Travel’ but is open to all private providers of COVID-19 testing seeking accreditation for their services.
+This scheme will be used for ‘Testing to Release for International Travel’ and for any providers of private COVID-19 testing requiring accreditation for their services.

 From 15 December, international arrivals will be able to opt-in to ‘Testing to Release’.
 The government has published guidance for private providers of ‘Testing to Release for International Travel’.
 By law, all tests used for the purpose of shortening the self-isolation period for international arrivals must meet certain minimum standards.